 Attributes of Disabled-Worker Beneficiaries

 Disabled-worker beneficiaries are at risk of being poor or near poor.
-About 31 percent of disabled workers, compared to 18 percent of other working-age adults, have incomes below 125 percent of the poverty threshold.
-Moreover, about 71 percent of DI beneficiaries rely on Social Security for more than half their income, and nearly half (46 percent) of disabled worker beneficiaries rely on these benefits for 90 percent or more of their total income.
+About 28 percent of disabled workers, compared to 18 percent of all working-age adults, have incomes below 125 percent of the poverty threshold.
+Moreover, about 80 percent of DI beneficiaries rely on Social Security for more than half their income, and nearly a third (31 percent) of disabled worker beneficiaries rely on these benefits for all of their total income.

 What Is Supplemental Security Income?

 Supplemental Security Income (SSI) is a federal program that pays monthly benefits to low-income aged, blind and disabled individuals.
 The Social Security Administration runs the program, which is financed from general tax revenues, not from Social Security taxes.
 The SSI test of disability for adult applicants is the same as the test in the Social Security disability insurance program.
 Only people who have low incomes and limited financial assets are eligible for SSI.
 The federal SSI payment in 2014 for an individual with no other countable income is $721 a month ($1,082 for married couples if both are eligible).
 Payments are reduced as other income rises, and some states supplement the federal payment.
 In December 2013, 6.8 million low-income adults received SSI.
 These beneficiaries include 4.8 million adults under age 65 who were eligible based on disability or blindness and 2.0 million adults aged 65 and older.
 Women comprise the majority of adults receiving SSI.
 In addition, 1.3 million children under age 18 receive SSI based on disability or blindness.

 Health Care Coverage for Disability Beneficiaries